 Researchers studying digital process automation (DPA) have developed competing terms for this emerging field.
 Digital process automation technology—and the language used to describe it—has simply moved too fast to have established conventions, at least so far.
 For this reason, you may see DPA referred to as:

 Sign up for a free, personalized demo of the Nividous DPA platform.

-Robotic process automation is the use of “bots”—software trained to automate rules-based tasks through existing software applications.
-These tasks are often very repetitive and time-consuming and would typically be completed by a human.
+Robotic process automation involves the use of “bots”—software trained to automate rules-based tasks through existing software applications.
+These tasks are often very repetitive and time-consuming, and would typically be completed by a human.
 Bots work sort of like people work, accessing user interfaces in a variety of digital systems—and thereby avoiding code-heavy custom integrations.

 You might use a BPM system to fully automate a multi-step business process, whether that’s tracking shipments or approving loans.
 Tasks can be assigned to an individual role or queue and tracked and reported on from end to end.
 A BPM system—like the Control Center on the Nividous platform—can also be used to orchestrate the workflow for a complete enterprise process that consists of tasks performed by humans and tasks performed by RPA bots.
 It can also be used to: